Shovel

 Architect

-• Gate 2: whether the architecture is ready to specify
+• Gate: Is the architecture ready to specify?

 Phase 3